 This article covers compressors and how they are utilized to control the dynamic range of an instrument or vocal.
 Compression is a process that reduces the volume of the loud portions of an audio signal and amplifies the quiet portions, effectively narrowing or compressing the signal’s dynamic range.
 Compressors can also be used as limiters to set a ceiling on the dynamic range, causing everything above that ceiling to be lowered to a recordable gain level.
 This is done in order to combat clipping/distortion in the signal.
-When working with compression, there are several settings you need to take into consideration in order to properly control the level of signal.
-Among these are the Threshold, Ratio, Attack, Release, Input and Output.
+When working with compression, there are several settings you need to take into consideration in order to control the level of the signal properly.
+Among these are the Threshold, Ratio, Attack, Release, Input, and Output.

 The last 2 settings on most compressors are Input and Output.
-Input simply refers to the amount of signal you are sending through the compressor, and Output is the amount of signal that is leaving the compressor.
+Input refers to the amount of signal you are sending through the compressor, and Output is the amount of signal that is leaving the compressor.

 Things to Remember: